Mills923/Mills923/README.md

 <img align='center' height="270px" alt="GIF" src="https://i.pinimg.com/originals/e4/26/70/e426702edf874b181aced1e2fa5c6cde.gif" />

-## Working non-stop at being the best Software Engineer and husband possible.
+## Working relentlessly to be the best Software Engineer and husband possible.
 Building customer focused software both locally and in the ☁️

 - 🔭 I’m currently working on finishing up multiple personal projects utilizing C#, HTML, and CSS with an MVC framework.
 As well as continue in diversifying my portfolio with knowledge and certifications.
 - 🌱 I’m currently learning python to continue feeding my desire to learn and pursue my hobbies with artificial intelligence and automation